Hawkynt/Randomizer/Readme.md

 <!-- omit from toc -->
 # Demystifying Randomness

-A Deep Dive into Random Number Generators and their Implementations.
+> A Deep Dive into Random Number Generators and their Implementations.

-> 📦 **Looking for the NuGet package quick-start?** See [`RandomNumberGenerators/ReadMe.md`](RandomNumberGenerators/ReadMe.md) for installation, namespaces and minimal usage examples.
-The article below is the long-form theory and algorithm catalogue behind the package.

 # Introduction